mwiseman32/Attestation-annotation/README.md

 - reboot
 - while reboot kernel will ask you to confirm Hash algorithm change press F12 for intel bios
 - if you have selected SHA-1 and SHA-256 then you should see two PCR banks when you run
-- tpm2_pcrlist (this step requires tpm2-tss, tpm2-abrmd and tpm2-tools installed) if you don't have it yet run the utility agenst new blob and you should see events having selected Hashing algorithms
+- tpm2_pcrlist (this step requires tpm2-tss, tpm2-abrmd and tpm2-tools installed) if you don't have it yet run the utility against new blob and you should see events having selected Hashing algorithms